gwbres/gps-logger/README.md

-# Portable GPS data logger using MSP430 by TI
+## Portable GPS data logger using MSP430 by TI

+The idea behind this project is to have a long lasting portable solution to store GPS data.

+MSP430 is used to kick start the GPS module, this device has extensive options to reduce power consumption.

+### What you can learn from this project

+* How to compile code for MSP430 devices
+* Use MSP430 features to reduce power consumption

-# Getting started
+### Getting started

 Required packages: